wazuh/wazuh-documentation/source/installation-guide/all_in_one.rst

 Uninstall
 ---------

-To uninstall the Wazuh manager and Wazuh API:
+To uninstall the Wazuh manager and the Wazuh API:

 .. tabs::